WHEN ROBOTS DREAM

 The two British designers Anthony Dunne and Fiona Raby question the communication and reactions of the robot to our stimuli.
 They ask shrewd questions about use and habits towards electronic objects.
 They call other designers to mind and to think about the consequences of the production they are participating in and what oppositions they can cause.

 The Brooklyn designer and engineer Adam Tyler Lassy also questions the relations between Man through the robotic and virtual world.
-In 2010, his project « IKEA robotics » are robotic furniture pieces that react to the behavior of people finding themselves in a room and shoing how robots can be inspired from human habits and react to his requests.
+In 2010, his project « IKEA robotics » are robotic furniture pieces that react to the behaviour of people finding themselves in a room and showing how robots can be inspired from human habits and react to his requests.

 What if tomorrow anyone could build his own robot, at home and for a specific task?
 Many tutorials exist on the internet.
 Everyone would become “doer and user” which could attenuate the distance and the misunderstanding as well make the intrusive feeling disappear.
 Of course, this possibility would require an interfaced system understandable by all.